Jaguar I-Pace electric motor, drive & performance

 Jaguar I-Pace electric motor, 0-62mph and acceleration

 The Jaguar I-Pace has four-wheel drive courtesy of an electric motor on each axle.
 It delivers 396bhp and 0-62mph takes 4.8 seconds.
 Our only big criticism concerns brake feel.
 The I-Pace has regenerative braking, of course (in fact, you can choose between light or heavy ‘regen’ force), but whichever setting it’s in, the brake feel is short of precision; it can be tricky to stop the car smoothly and precisely.
 At least the way the I-Pace slows down when you lift off the accelerator is easy to get used to.

 The I-Pace has fairly heavy steering even in the more laid-back driving modes, but it eases up at parking speeds enough to make manoeuvring easy, and if you toggle into Dynamic mode then you can enjoy some of the best handling of any electric car.
 Sling it into a corner and the weighty steering gives you an immediate sense of connection so you have the confidence to make the most of the prodigious grip.
 It’s a precise and surprisingly adjustable car to drive hard, with an edge of delicacy to it that you’d never expect of a two-tonne SUV.

 That's all thanks to the two electric motors that shuffle power between the front and rear wheels of the I-Pace, and also thanks to the low-set batteries that are arrayed along the car’s floorpan to keep the centre of gravity low.

-Our biggest gripe is that the ride feels on the firm side, particularly at low speed, but it doesn’t make the car feel uncomfortable.
+Our biggest gripe is that the ride is on the firm side, particularly at low speed, but it doesn’t make the car feel uncomfortable.
 The optional air suspension is worth considering, as it helps the ride settle at high speed and takes the edge off the thuds from potholes.